acceleratedscience/open-ad-toolkit/README.md

 1. Create a kernel that can be used to run Notebook commands inside the virtual environment:

-        python -m ipykernel install --user --name=myenv
+        python -m ipykernel install --user --name=openad

-1. Initiate the magic commands across all Notebooks.
+1. Initiate the magic commands.

+    -   **Option A: Across all notebooks** (recommended)<br>
         This copies the magic commands into the iPython startup directory for your created profile:

             init_magic

+    -   **Option B: Within a single notebook**<br>
-    If you wish to use the magic commands in a single notebook only, you can instead run instead:
+        If you wish to use the magic commands in a single notebook only, you can run instead:

             init_magic .

         Then to initiate the magic commands, run:

             run adccl.py

-    Or to copy it to a custom iPython profile:
+    -   **Option C: Within a custom iPython profile**<br>
+        This would install the magic commands within the iPhython custom profile called 'myprofile'

             init_magic myprofile

-    > **Note:** If you don't want to install magic commands in your jupyter default profile, you can initiate the magic commands per notebook.<br>
+    > **Note:** If you don't want to install magic commands in your jupyter default profile, you can initiate the magic commands manually per notebook.<br>
-    > • Run `init_examples` <span style="color: red">(This command doesn't seem to exist?)</span> to copy the Jupyter example files to your home directory.<br>
+    > • Run `init_examples` to copy the Jupyter example files to your home directory.<br>
     > • In each Notebook where you wish to use the magic commands, run `run adccl.ipynb` first.
 This executes the file `~/adccl_notebooks/adccl.ipynb` which activates the magic commands.

 <br>

 ### Jupyter Launch

+> **Note:** The commands described below should be run from the regular CLI, not from openad command shell.

--   Get started by creating the `~/adccl_notebooks` directory with example Notebooks for you to work from:
+-   Get started by creating the `~/adccl_notebooks` directory with example Notebooks for you to work from.
-    <span style="color: red">This command doesn't seem to exist?
-Should be `init examples` anyways?</span><br>

-        init_notebooks
+        init_examples

 -   Open the table of contents to get an introduction and be taken through step by step how to use the tool.

         jupyter lab ~/adccl_notebooks/Table_of_Contents.ipynb

+    > **NOTE:** By launching Jupyter this way it will automatically launch the trial notebooks.

 -   Make sure to select your virtual environment as the Python kernel.
 In JupyterLab, you can select this in the top right-hand corner.
 In Juyter Notebook, you can select this under _Kernel > Change Kernel_.
 If you don't see your virtual environment, make sure you followed the Jupyter Setup instructions listed above.

-    > **NOTE:** by launching Jupyter this way it will automatically launch the trial notebooks. <span style="color: red">???<span>

 <br>
 <figure>